 At Namasté Solar, our goal is to put extra cash in your pocket while helping you transition to cleaner energy that benefits the planet.
 The best way for you to save the most and to have the largest positive impact is to run your home off clean solar energy with a solar panel system of your own.
 However, if you want to help the environment for decades to come but outfitting your home with solar panels isn’t an option, we’re still here to help.
 Sometimes a home’s roof is just too shaded, or you might rent a home or apartment, or your townhome doesn’t allow solar panel installations.
 The good news is you can still benefit from solar energy and help the environment through community solar or solar farms in Colorado.
-In some cases, you can do it for little to no money out of pocket and lower your utility bill in the process.

 How to Go Solar with Community Solar Programs

 So how does community solar work?
 At the most basic level, you are buying electricity from a solar farm that offsets the less-green energy you use from your utility company.
 It’s a bit more complicated than that, though, so bear with us as we explain.